somecho/somecho.github.io/content/english/posts/brahms-explorer.md

 title: "B.R.A.H.M.S.
 Explorer"
 date: 2023-03-05T12:56:14+02:00
 draft: false
 summary: "The B.R.A.H.M.S.
 Explorer is a searchable catalog for contemporary music.
-It uses React for the frontend, Flask on the backend and Sqlite as a database, running as a Docker Web Service on Render."
+It uses React for the frontend, Flask on the backend and Sqlite as a database, running as a Web Service on Render."
-tags: ["React","Flask","Sqlite","Docker","JavaScript","Python","Sql"]
+tags: ["React","Flask","Sqlite","JavaScript","Python","Sql"]
 emoji: "📇"
 ---